 The Tax Cuts and Jobs Act (H.R.
 1, “TCJA”) has been enacted into law.
 The bill contains many provisions affecting both individuals and businesses.
 The main provisions affecting businesses are summarized below.
 Except where otherwise noted, all of these changes take effect January 1, 2018.
-Thus, they do not apply to 2017 taxes.

 The cornerstone of the TCJA is a new lower rate for regular C corporations.
 C corporations are separate taxpaying entities with their own tax rates.
 Under the TCJA, all C corporations are subject to single flat tax rate of 21%.
 This replaces the tax rates ranging from 15% to 35% that C corporations paid under prior law.